etamme/clogger/README.md

 - Can also use the built-in serial ports of many rigs

 Hamlib is used to read frequency in CLogger, but it can also key the transmitter.
 It does this by sending text over the CAT protocol to the radio's built-in keyer.
+- One wire from the Rig to the computer for keying and CAT
+- Allows both CAT and CW keying over the same serial tty device without conflicts (only a single application accesses it)
 - Uses Rig's CPU for perfect timing
-- Allows both CAT and CW keying over the same serial tty device without conflicts (only a single application accesses it)
 - Keyer speed stays synced between CLogger and Rig
 - Works with WFView so can be used on the local computer for fully remote operation.
 - New feature of Hamlib; may not work properly before version 4.1.